 EA Sports Says It 'Messed Up' By Scrubbing Colin Kaepernick From Game's Soundtrack

 One week away from the release date of Madden NFL 19, some folks have already picked up an early copy of the perennial gaming powerhouse.
-And as they peruse the video game's menu, at least one of user heard something a little bit off.
+And as they perused the video game's menu, at least one user heard something a little bit off.

 During a song on the soundtrack, YG's "Big Bank," Big Sean's guest verse goes quiet for a second or two — just as one may expect of a track edited for a game with a wide audience, censoring obscenities for the sake of young listeners.